abyssis11/full-text-search-engine-vs-relational-DB/README.md

 After executing the previous command, all Docker containers should start. **NOTE**: It is advised to only test the application after all containers are ready.
 Specifically, the **Elasticsearch container takes the longest to start**, so wait for it before beginning testing.

 Once all containers are ready, the application will be available at http://localhost:4000/

+**Things that will go wrong**:
+- Problem: some other services use the same port as one of the containers
+    - Solution: stop and remove that container
+- Problem: some other container uses same name
+    - Solution: stop and remove that container
+- Problem: PostgreSQL container starts before flask_app container
+    - Solution: this happened 1 in 100 times to me, and the simplest solution is to try again
+- Problem: you execute "Load" before the Elasticsearch container finishes initalizing
+    - Solution: be patient and wait a little longer

 ### Step 1.